News > Blog

 Of the nearly 2.3 million people who live in Gaza, only 10% have access to safe drinking water.
 In addition, approximately 40,000 homes do not have sewer connections and rely on nearby cesspits and aging septic tanks to manage their waste.
 Ongoing exposure to the chemical and biological contaminants in poorly treated or untreated sewage poses serious health risks to Gaza’s residents.
 According to RAND, more than a quarter of all reported disease in Gaza is caused by poor water quality and access, and waterborne diseases are the primary cause of illness in children.

-Recent construction projects addressing these issues and service gaps are part of a larger program known as the Gaza Household WASH (GHW) Activity, which is funded by the United States Agency for International Development (USAID) and implemented by Global Communities in partnership with Bayader for Environment and Development and Beit Lahia Development Association.
+Recent construction projects addressing these issues and service gaps are part of a larger program known as the Gaza Household WASH (GHW) Activity, which is implemented by Global Communities in partnership with Bayader for Environment and Development and Beit Lahia Development Association.
 By program’s end in September 2024, Global Communities anticipates completing a total of 26 WASH construction projects under GHW that will ultimately increase access to reliable WASH facilities and services for nearly 132,000 people in the Gaza Strip – all the while involving affected residents in every aspect of the process, from design to implementation.